 What is the risk of developing Malignant Hyperthermia?

-The risk of a Malignant hyperthermia event occurring statistically is about one in every ten thousand general anaesthetics.
+The risk of a Malignant Hyperthermia (MH) event occurring statistically is about one in every ten thousand general anaesthetics.
 However only people that are susceptible to the condition will be put at risk.
 The risk that someone in the population is potentially susceptible is 1 in every 5000 people in the population.

-Mortality rate of Malignant hyperthermia
+The mortality rate of Malignant Hyperthermia

-During the 1960s, the mortality rate of Malignant hyperthermia was in excess of 70%, predominately due to the limited knowledge of the condition.
+During the 1960s, the mortality rate of Malignant hyperthermia (MH) was in excess of 70%, predominately due to the limited knowledge of the condition.
 The condition was described as "malignant" due to the high mortality rate.

 Since then our knowledge about the condition has improved tremendously.
 Anaesthetists have great knowledge in being able to identify susceptible patients early and have the skill set to be able to manage the crisis efficiently.
 Today the mortality rate in the developed world has been reduced to below 5%.